MFA Graduate Instructor Resources

 (The people you go to when we can't solve a problem at the instructor or program level)

-• Association Deans - Association deans help you address academic issues.
-You can identify a student's association dean by writing Jeb Livingood (434-924-6675), who can look them up in the advisor system, or by calling Monroe Hall at (434) 924-3351, or by writing [email protected].
-While you generally should not call an association dean the first time a problem arises, they do prefer to hear about issues sooner rather than later.
-Looping in an association dean at the end of the semester leaves them with fewer options.
+- Academic Advising Deans - Academic advising deans can help with students who seem to be falling behind, or keep missing class--and your own efforts haven't helped.
+You can identify a student's dean by looking in Stellic; writing Jeb Livingood (434-924-6675), who can look them up for you; or by calling Monroe Hall at (434) 924-3351, or by writing askthecollege@virginia.edu.
+While you might not call an academic dean when a problem first arises, they are a great resource when your efforts as an instructor seem to stall.
+They do prefer to hear about issues sooner rather than later—so don't hesitate to call.

 Plagiarism

-UVA Honor Committee - One might think plagiarism would never happen in a creative writing class, but one might be surprised.
-The only approved resource for faculty and instructors to respond to cases of plagiarism or other academic fraud is the UVA Honor Committee.
-But if you think you might have an honor violation in your class, we strongly urge you to talk with the associate director of CW or your faculty advisor before taking any action.
+- UVA Honor Committee - One might think plagiarism would never happen in a creative writing class, but one might be surprised.
+UVA encourages faculty and instructors to respond to cases of plagiarism or other academic fraud using the UVA Honor System.
+If you think you might have an honor violation in your class, we strongly urge you to talk with the associate director of CW or your faculty advisor before taking any action.

 Field Trips